sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Added new ``esnidir`` command line arg to ``s_server`` - idea is to read the set of ESNIKeys/privates found in that dir.
+For now, the last one in is active, but will change to support >1 in state shortly.
+Note that the code there likely needs changes to be portable (to Windows probably, at least).
+There's a TODO.

 - Oops - I messed up the ``esni_server_name_fixup`` function so that the cleartext SNI wasn't ever being sent.
 That was further confusing me in trying to test the server side, but it should be fixed now.